chijioke-ibekwe/raven/README.md

    - Attempting to send an Email Notification using a `NotificationContext` that has no `email_template_filename` when your email
      provider is `ses` and template source is `filesystem`.
    - Attempting to send a Database Notification using a `NotificationContext` that has no `in_app_template_filename`.
+   - Attempting to send an SMS Notification using a `NotificationContext` that has no `sms_template_filename`.
    - Attempting to send a Database Notification using a `NotificationContext` that has a non-existent template file that matches the
      `in_app_template_filename` in the in-app template directory.
+   - Attempting to send an SMS Notification using a `NotificationContext` that has a non-existent template file that matches the
+     `sms_template_filename` in the sms template directory.
    - Attempting to send an Email Notification to a notifiable that has no `email` field or a `routeNotificationForMail()` method in the model class.
+   - Attempting to send an SMS Notification to a notifiable that has no `phone` field or a `routeNotificationForPhone()` method in the model class.

 ## ⛏️ Built Using <a name = "built_using"></a>